Lynette Cisneros, LCMHC, LMHC

 See Resources for supplemental therapeutic works.
 See Musings for thoughts to consider.

 I also have a dog and as any pet owner knows - it is their world and we live in it.
-Pets are a powerful coping skill.
+Pets, whichever kind you may prefer, are a powerful coping skill.
 She is not pictured as she would surely be offended by a pile of leaves on her head but you get the point.
 Her nemesis is however lurking below.